 The best thing about the story mapping process is that it focuses on improving user experience rather than considering internal opinions.
-Additionally, the process of story mapping often involves the entire development team, so it also promotes teamwork.
+The story mapping process often involves the entire development team and promotes teamwork.

-- Then, write all the steps a user takes in each of these stages.
+- Then, write all the steps a user takes in each stage.

 - Lastly, with the journey mapped out, you can go ahead and label a y-axis with “priority” and rearrange each step in order of perceived priority.